nikwolfe7/arctic-reader/rehab.md

      * "What day of the week is it?"
      * "What are the names of your cats?"
      * "What was the name of your first cat?"
+     * "What are the names of all the cats you've ever had?"
      * "What year is it?"
      * "When is your birthday?"
      * "What month is it?"